jianmanlincjx/DGAD/README.md

 4. **[Pre-trained Cross-Attention Adapter](https://drive.google.com/file/d/1sI3MsFGlzBIqxRd8XEuDmCZaxjsm_qjl/view?usp=drive_link)**

 After downloading, please place all models in the `pretrain_model` directory at the project root.
+From the Pre-trained Dense Cross Attention link, you will obtain a folder named "Unet", which contains the full backbone weights, including the custom dense cross-attention adapter.
+To use it, manually create a folder named "checkpoint-1500000", place the "Unet" folder inside it, and update the corresponding path in the "inference.py" script to point to this "checkpoint-1500000" directory.
+Once set, you can run the model with the integrated dense cross-attention backbone.

 ## 🧪 Inference